boschresearch/rince/README.md

 Set ```--ckpt ``` to the last checkpoint of the model.

+To evaluate the ImageNet models, checkout the cifar branch and run the evaluation scripts.

-To evaluate RINCE and SCL with linear probe, retrieval on cifar 100 labels, retrieval on cifar 100 coarse labels, and OOD on cifar10 and TinyImageNet run the respective script:
+To evaluate RINCE and SCL with linear probe, retrieval on cifar 100 labels, retrieval on cifar 100 coarse labels, OOD on cifar10 or TinyImageNet run the respective script:

 ```